Toward 6G with Terahertz Communications: Understanding the Propagation Channels

 \textit{Point-to-point (P2P) communications}: The application scenarios include cableless intra-device data transmission, wireless backhaul/fronthaul, data exchange within data centers, etc. They usually require very high throughput on the order of Gbps to avoid cumbersome cable connections.
 Besides an ultrawide bandwidth, either antennas with very high gains or UM-MIMO are required to achieve high link-SNRs, especially when the link distance is long, e.g., for wireless backhaul/fronthaul.
 Although there may exist reflection, scattering and blockage, the THz propagation channels are in general quite stable and static with a dominant line-of-sight (LoS) path.
 However, for outdoor P2P communications, power losses due to different weather conditions can affect the performance significantly since the size of the precipitations are comparable to the THz wavelengths.

 \textit{THz mobile communications}: The low-mobility scenarios include WiFi access, cellular communication, proximity communication, on-body communication, data transmission between devices, virtual reality, etc., where communication nodes can move at low to mid velocities.
 The corresponding THz channels can be challenging, e.g., due to abrupt blockage.
 Consequently, beam tracking and beam recovery are critical features to enable a stable connection.
 Another promising technology, the so-called distributed MIMO or cell-free MIMO, can also be implemented.
 This means that a large number of antennas/antenna-arrays are distributed over a large area.
 The blockage can be mitigated by redundant antennas.
-However, channel estimation, coherent transmission and reception between distributed nodes can be a true challenge.
+However, due to the distributed implementation and short symbol duration \cite{9047145}, synchronization, channel estimation, coherent transmission and reception among distributed nodes can be a true challenge.